Ditectrev/DP-900/README.md

 - [x] Yes.
 - [ ] No.

-### A relational database is appropriate for scenarios that involve a high volume of [...]
+### A relational database is appropriate for scenarios that involve a high volume of [...].

-- [ ] Changes to realtionships between entites.
+- [ ] changes to realtionships between entites.
-- [ ] Geographically distributed writes.
+- [ ] geographically distributed writes.
-- [x] Transactional writes.
+- [x] transactional writes.
-- [ ] Writes that have varying data structures.
+- [ ] writes that have varying data structures.

 ### The Azure Cosmos DB API in configured separately for each database in an Azure Cosmos DB account.